Welcome, Wasatch Warrior

 As you set out on your journey, I want to tell you a little bit about what it means to be a Wasatch Warrior, and why it’s so important for you to stay connected to a recovery community.

-When I left treatment, it was so important for me to find my people and where I fit in.
-I was able to establish meaningful connections at 12-step meetings.
-You might find your recovery community at events like sober softball or sober open mic nights.
+When you leave treatment, it's important to find your people and where you fit in.
+You might find your recovery community at 12-step meetings or events like sober softball and sober open mic nights.
 There are so many paths to recovery, and whatever path you choose, the Wasatch Warriors are here to support you.

 I'm a big believer that it's important to recover out loud, so others know they are not alone as they battle the disease of addiction.
 We ask that you might consider sharing your recovery story with us, so that your strength and courage can inspire the community.
 If you’re interested in sharing your story, you can submit it to us in writing, through an audio or video recording, or retell it during a phone interview.